Skip to content

 Automator: create a Folder Action that runs when new files land in a folder.
 Look for “Run Shell Script” or “Encode Media” on your macOS version.

-No coding required for simple cases.
-Automator folder actions break occasionally after macOS upgrades, so keep a manual fallback (GetCompress drag-and-drop) for deadline weeks.
+Keep a manual fallback for deadline weeks.
+Automator folder actions break occasionally after macOS upgrades.
 Document which folder action maps to which export preset so a teammate can fix it when paths change.

 brew install ffmpeg